Michael Morton (criminal justice): Prosecutor Ken Anderson

 On November 16, 2011, Morton's original prosecutor Ken Anderson told reporters, "I want to formally apologize for the system's failure to Mr. Morton.
 In hindsight, the verdict was wrong."
 Baker's daughter said she was unmoved by Anderson's apology and held him partially responsible for her mother's death because he and investigators allowed a killer to escape detection by focusing so intently on Morton.
 "It is harder for me to hear him not holding himself accountable.
 He is not taking responsibility," she said.

 The same day as Morton's formal acquittal, Morton's attorneys (including Raley, Morrison, Barry Scheck of the Innocence Project, and Gerald Goldstein and Cynthia Orr of San Antonio) asked Judge Harle to order a court of inquiry into the actions of Anderson, who was then a district judge in Williamson County.
 A court of inquiry is a special court that investigates allegations of misconduct by elected officials in Texas.
-Although "a relatively rare and unique Texas procedure" it can have significant financial consequences.
-"All costs incurred in a court of inquiry...must be paid by the county, according to state law."
-Williamson County's costs would be determined at Morton had accused Anderson of failing to provide defense lawyers with exculpatory evidence indicating that another man might have killed Morton's wife, including information that his 3-year-old son witnessed the murder and said that his father was not home at the time.
+A "a relatively rare and unique Texas procedure", it can have significant financial cost, with total costs borne by the county at almost $500,000.
+Morton had accused Anderson of failing to provide defense lawyers with exculpatory evidence indicating that another man might have killed Morton's wife, including information that his 3-year-old son witnessed the murder and said that his father was not home at the time.
 Other exculpatory evidence included:

 reports from neighbors seeing a man in a green van behind the Morton home around the time of Christine's murder; the transcript of an interview by Sgt.
 Wood of Rita Kirkpatrick, Morton's mother-in-law, stating that her three-year-old grandson Eric told her he saw a "a monster" — not his father — beat his mother to death; evidence that Christine's purse was stolen and her credit card and checkbook fraudulently used several days later; unidentified fingerprints in the Morton home; and an unidentified footprint in the backyard.

 Morton's attorneys discovered this evidence while preparing a final appeal, using an open records request.
 They were able to depose Anderson—and others involved in the investigation—under oath.
 Testimony from former prosecutor Doug Arnold indicated that Anderson revealed he would not have Sgt.
 Wood testify so that "the other side can't have access to those reports."